 For salespeople, the end of the month raises one question: have you met your sales quota?
 Reaching your monthly quota can be difficult; those goals are set to challenge a salesperson to exceed what they think they’re able to achieve.
 And with a plethora of other responsibilities looming at the month’s conclusion, it can seem overwhelming, maybe impossible, to reach those goals each month.
 But we want to help you out!
 So we put together a quick list of some simple sales strategies that can help lead a potential buyer to purchase and end the month on a high note.

 A big reason people drag their feet when making a purchasing decision is because humans are risk-averse beings.
 Research indicates that we’re more likely to avoid a loss than seek an equal-sized gain.
-Similarly, the endowment effect shows people place a higher value on things they own relative to something they don’t own, even if it’s of similar or higher value.
-These biases influence our behavior, and therefore, our decision-making.
+Similarly, the endowment effect shows people place a higher value on things they own relative to something they don’t, even if it’s of similar or higher value.
+These biases influence our behavior and, therefore, our decision-making.
 So how can you, as the salesperson, help a potential buyer overcome these biases and make a purchase?

 There are a ton of strategies you can utilize, but here are a few of our favorites:

 - Indicate that forward movement is necessary to remain competitive.
-Stagnation is the killer of businesses (just ask Blockbuster.)
+Stagnation is the killer of businesses (ask Blockbuster.)
 To remain viable in the modern marketplace, companies should look for ways to innovate processes and develop new approaches.

 As the end of the month draws near, this is the time to use clear, accessible language free of jargon.
 Overly technical language not only burdens the customer, but it even undermines the trust you’ve developed throughout the relationship.
 Technical language is confusing, especially for those unfamiliar with the product or industry.
 This leads to an unwelcome sorting process to determine which components are salient and essential to the conversation.
 Why confuse your buyer when you could simply use straightforward language to explain what your solution has to offer?